-Snow-Covered Coconut Christmas Tree Cookies (gluten free)
+Coconut Christmas Tree Cookie Recipe (gluten free)

-Hello my friends!
+Hello, my friends!
 Well, despite my best efforts, it seems like there is no way to slow down the march of time and Christmas keeps inching closer.
 And that’s okay; with Kate home for a few days over the Thanksgiving holiday, we did a ‘speed-decorate’ and now our home looks ever so festive.
-Because we only had so much time before she needed to get back to school, we were incredibly efficient and it got done speedily!
+Our time was limited so we were incredibly efficient and it got done speedily!

 One year we did add some mini chocolate chips to the batter which did add a little something extra.
 I mean, COCONUT PLUS CHOCOLATE!
 One of those combinations made in heaven.

 For your convenience, this post contains affiliate links to products I use, love and highly recommend.
 If you purchase any product through this site, I may be compensated, but you do not pay one penny more.
 You can see my full disclosure policy here.